It seems like you are doing some research on a website called Easy1Up.

 How Much to Join the Easy1Up

-There are 6 packages for a different price and let me go briefly through them.
+There are 6 packages for different prices and let me go briefly through them.

 This is the cheapest one and it is an introductory lesson.